HudaAbuelhusain/admin-productivity-automation/email-to-excel-tracker/README.md

 ## Files Included
-- flow-export.zip: The exported flow
+- flow_export.zip: The exported flow
-- sample-output.xlsx: Sample Excel with formatted table
+- email_tracker.xlsx: Sample Excel with formatted table
 - screenshots/: Images of the flow steps

 ## How to Use